huiwenhw/huiwenhw.github.io/_posts/2017-07-25-this-bind-partial.md

     getX: function() { return this.x; }
 }

+var retrieveThird = thirdX.getX;
 var retrieveFour = retrieveThird.bind(thirdX);
 retrieveFour();
 ```
-Answer?
+What do we get?
 11!
 We binded the 'this' keyword to the thirdX object, so this.x refers to 11 now.

 # What are partially applied functions in Javascript?
 Partially applied functions are useful when we don't have all of the required arguments when using a particular function.